ericrkuo/DeadCodeRemover/MILESTONES.md

 - We’ll also need to document our design choices
     - Alex’s email pointed out some good things like what separates our project from what we learned in class vs the paper

+## Progress against planned timeline
+So far we're on progress according to our **new** planned timeline.
+We've split up tasks amongst ourselves, set the respective owners and the deadlines we'll finish them by.

 # Milestone 3
 Full details can be found at [Milestone 3](https://docs.google.com/document/d/1rTH12Da8VUmN5pwcnyu2vJ35sXW-D8ipX03xwb-4nak/edit#bookmark=id.3stvz762s38c)